RoboSense-LiDAR/rslidar_sdk/README.md

 ros2 launch rslidar_sdk start.py
 ```

+Another version of start.py may be used, since it is different on different versios of ROS2.
+For example, elequent_start.py is used instead for ROS2 elequent.

 ## 5 Introduction to parameters

 To change behaviors of rslidar_sdk, change its parameters. please read the following links for detail information.